-The controller circuit is common in the STR-Y6400 series, using the compact 7-pin full mold package (TO220F-7L: Sanken designation: FMS207).
-The STR-L6400 series are using the SIP 10-pin type (Sanken designation: STA-10), providing enough clearance and creepage isolation between high voltage terminals and low voltage terminals.
-These switchers also provide various protection features that allow power supply designs that are highly reliable and simple - with fewer peripheral components.
+The STR-Y6400 series are using the compact 7-pin full mold package (TO220F-7L: Sanken designation: FMS207).
+These switchers also provide various protection features that allow power supply designs that are highly reliable and simple-with fewer peripheral components.